joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/01/12/world/europe/nato-definition.html?searchResultPosition=9

 **Is Gruyère Still Gruyère if It Doesn’t Come From Gruyères?**\
-`The U.S. District Court in Virginia says yes.
-In a ruling, a federal judge sided with U.S. cheese producers and said gruyère could be produced anywhere, not just in Switzerland and France.`\
+`A federal judge says yes, siding with U.S. cheese producers who say gruyère can be produced anywhere, not just in Switzerland and France.`\
 https://nytimes.com/2022/01/12/business/gruyere-cheese-us-court-ruling.html?searchResultPosition=10